Educational Resources for Companion Dog Owners

 • The Puppy Primer by Patricia McConnell and Brenda Scidmore

 Patricia McConnell is one of the best thinkers and teachers out there on how we can better intuit and understand how dog’s think and why they do what they do.
-Her other book The Other End of the Leash (see below) is our best recommendation for getting a better understanding of your dog’s psychology.
+Her other book The Other End of the Leash (see above) is our best recommendation for getting a better understanding of your dog’s psychology.
 Her Puppy Primer, in collaboration with Brenda Scidmore, is a bit less in-depth than Karen Pryor or Ian Dunbar’s puppy introductions (see above), but augments them nicely with some different lenses onto the psychology side.

 • Training